 If your COBRA coverage extends past 18 months, your premiums can rise significantly.
 Your employer could, if they choose, charge you up to 150 percent of the actual cost they are paying for your insurance.

 If you need help learning more about how does COBRA work, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.